How Often Should I Wash My Hair with Seborrheic Dermatitis?

 How Long Does It Take to Clear Seborrheic Dermatitis Flakes?

 Every scalp is different.
 For some people, it may only take two or three washes to clear flakes, but others might need one to two weeks.
+However, be consistent in using medicated shampoo and do not quit too soon, as the condition might come back.

 FAQs